“Gold opens all locks. No lock will hold against the power of gold.”

 Animas Forks is a shining example of what can happen when people, counties, and historical societies come together to preserve history.
-So few of Colorado's historic places have been saved for future generations to experience.
-Animas Forks is a standout exception.
+So few of Colorado's historic places have been saved for future generations to experience; Animas Forks is a standout exception.
 Stabilization efforts have been on-going for several years.
-Most recently, new roofs were placed on all of the buildings, and the jail was restored.
+Most recently, new roofs were placed on all of the buildings, and the jailhouse was restored.

 Animas Forks was a mining town, to be sure, but it is remembered more for its role in treating ore from nearby mines and as a central hub for other towns in the area.
 There were at least two large mills here.
 The first, inside the town limits, was the gargantuan Gold Prince.
 As the town's fortunes waned in the early twentieth century, the mill was moved down the road to Eureka.

 The first mine was located in 1875, and Animas Forks was busy and building by 1877.
 To attract attention, lots were given away for free.
 Over a thousand people heeded the call and flooded the area.
-Most left during the winter, when snowdrifts often reached 25-feet high and snowslides were commonplace.
+Most left during the winter, when snowdrifts often reached twenty five feet high and snow slides were commonplace.